Daman2461/AI-QnA/README.md

 # AI Document Q&A System

 A modern FastAPI-based backend and responsive frontend for uploading documents, processing them with AI embeddings, and asking questions about their content.
+This project is an AI-powered Document Q&A System using FastAPI, SQLAlchemy, HuggingFace embeddings, FAISS, and LangChain with Mistral LLM.
+It enables users to upload documents and get intelligent, context-aware answers, showcasing advanced backend design and modern NLP integration.
 ---

 ## Features